 Department of Mathematics

 The department offers several programs designed to give the student an insight into the structure and applications of mathematics and statistics necessary for industrial or governmental employment, teaching, or pursuit of an advanced degree in mathematics and statistics.
-The department also offers minors in Applied Statistics, Mathematics, and Mathematical Biology.
+The department also offers a minor in Mathematics.

 Mathematics faculty members are committed to educating students in the scientific and engineering environment.
 Through mathematics courses, students will develop their logical reasoning, critical thinking, technical communication and computational skills.